microsoft/pai/manual/cluster-user/how-to-manage-data.md

 ## Upload data

-There are multiple types for storage.
+There are multiple types of storage.
 We introduce how to upload data to `NFS`, `AzureBlob` and `AzureFile` storage as examples.

 ### Upload data to NFS